spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 On average, we're getting about 39 seconds per 100 samples.
 This means the generator is going at 0.39 seconds per sample (aka 2.56 samples per second).
 This translates to a 4.1x speedup.
 Not quite linear, but SynthSeg is quite resource intensive so.

-Let's look at the hardware util plots again
+Let's look at the hardware util plots again:

 ![wh eight process](https://raw.githubusercontent.com/spikedoanz/public/master/wirehead/8process-wirehead.gif)